 There are a few different types of microvias.
 All microvias have two common characteristics:

-Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a board.
+Aside from these qualities, the differences between microvias are simply their typical diameter and where they appear in a circuit board.
 Microvia-in-pad configuration is common with fine-pitch BGA components, where the small distance between solder balls will not allow a dog bone fanout.
 Microvias on the surface layer can also be placed in a pad, filled with a conductive epoxy, and plated over with copper (known as via-in-pad plated over, or VIPPO).
-The VIPPO configuration has advantages in that the pad is now solderable, but the internal fill and the copper wrap plating on the via are now the main reliability concerns.
+The VIPPO copper configuration has advantages in that the pad is now solderable, but the internal fill and the copper wrap plating on the via are now the main reliability concerns.

 With these points in mind, here are the different types of microvias: